Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: Acknowledgements

 \section{Acknowledgements}

-Y.-H.C. was supported by the National Natural Science Foundation of China under Grant No. 12304390 and 12574386, the Fujian 100 Talents Program, and the Fujian Minjiang Scholar Program.
-Y. X. was supported by the National Natural Science Foundation of China under Grant No. 62471143, the Key Program of National Natural Science Foundation of Fujian Province under Grant No.2024J02008, and the project from Fuzhou University under Grant No. JG2020001-2.
+Y.-H.C. was supported by the National Natural Science Foundation of China under Grant No. 12304390 and 12574386, the National Postdoctoral Overseas Talent Recruitment Program of China, the Fujian 100 Talents Program, and the Fujian Minjiang Scholar Program.
+Y.X. was supported by the National Natural Science Foundation of China under Grant No. 62471143, the Key Program of National Natural Science Foundation of Fujian Province under Grant No.2024J02008, and the project from Fuzhou University under Grant No. JG2020001-2.